Heaust-ops/react-procedural-context-menu/README.md

 - It still has itemStyle and wrapperStyle for the same reasons

 - Tip: You can use wrapperStyle to position it

+## How to use, for powerusers:

+- Import the ContextMenu Component
+  `import { ContextMenu } from "react-procedural-context-menu";`

+- Unlike the wrapper div this takes in a single menu, `<ContextMenu contextMenuItems={someMenu} >`

+- This component is just the menu with no activation logic

+- You have to implement the logic of when and where to render it yourself

+- It still has itemStyle and wrapperStyle for the same reasons

+- Tip: You can use wrapperStyle to position it